What is Squalene?

 Since sharks don’t have swim bladders like bony fish to aid in buoyancy, they have large oily livers that help them control their buoyancy.
 The shark’s liver can be up to 25% of its body weight, making it the biggest organ in their body.

 Many manufactures, including LUSH Cosmetics are animal product free, guaranteeing they are shark safe.
-Always be sure to check your labels for cruelty free/vegan.
+Be sure to check your labels for products that are cruelty free/vegan.
+Once COVID is under control, we can pressure the FDA and manufactures to certify and produce vaccines that do not require shark-based squalene.

 M. Azalia Lozano-Grande, Shela Gorinstein, Eduardo Espitia-Rangel, Gloria Dávila-Ortiz, and Alma Leticia Martínez-Ayala, “Plant Sources, Extraction Methods, and Uses of Squalene,” International Journal of Agronomy, vol. 2018, Article ID 1829160, 13 pages, 2018. https://doi.org/10.1155/2018/1829160.